Dave to tape a rare Friday Late Show episode

 Investigative Web site The Smoking Gun has obtained copies of the multi-page restraining order filed this month by Sante Fe resident Colleen Nestler.
 The woman is, unfortunately, delusional, and needs psychiatric help in the worst way.
 It remains unclear why any judge would sign an order restraining Dave from thinking of her, among other things.
 You can read page after page of her troubled fantasies on their site.

-"Late Show" tops "The Tonight Show" in key measures for the first time in nearly six years
+"Late Show" tops "The Tonight Show" for the first time in nearly six years

 December 8, 2005